rugginoso/rapp/README.md

 Objects
 -------
 RApp uses an OOP approach.
-Each object must have its own header and implemntation files, which must be named as the object they are defining.
+Each object must have its own header and implemwntation files, which must be named as the object they are defining.

-Use opque structures for private data.
+Use opaque structures for private data.

 Methods must be named <object>_<action>, taking as the first parameter on <object> instance.

-Each object must define an <object>_new mthod, returning an <object> instance, and a <object>_destroy method, returning void and taking an <object> instance as the only parameter.
+Each object must define an <object>_new method, returning an <object> instance, and a <object>_destroy method, returning void and taking an <object> instance as the only parameter.